STG402/AdaptiveDenosingMusic/README.md

 | Fine-Tuned DeepFilterNet | Speech + Music FAD ≈ 1.28 |
 | Fine-Tuned DeepFilterNet | SI-SDR ≈ 15.78 dB         |

-For the complete methodology and analysis, see the **[full paper](https://github.com/user-attachments/files/29191559/paper.pdf)**.
+For the complete methodology and analysis, see the **[full paper](./paper.pdf)**.

 ---

 ## Current Limitations

-* datasets are not included;
+* Datasets are not included.
-* dependency versions are not yet pinned;
+* Dependency versions are not yet pinned.
-* `new_config.ini` is required for DeepFilterNet training;
+* `new_config.ini` is required for DeepFilterNet training.
-* there is currently no unified inference script;
+* There is currently no unified inference script.
-* the Student–Teacher model remains experimental.
+* The Student–Teacher model remains experimental.

 ---